buildtesters/buildtest/docs/buildtest_perlmutter.rst

     - Update the test to make use of :ref:`Multiple Executors <multiple_executors>` and run test on both **regular** and **debug** queue and rerun the test.
     - Rerun same test and you should see two test runs for **hostname_perlmutter** one for each executor.

-    If you have done completed this exercise, you should expect the following output from ``buildtest build``.
+    If you have completed this exercise, you should expect the following output from ``buildtest build``.

     .. code-block:: console